golang-leipzig/state-of-go-in-2022/Slides.md

 ```

 5 out of the 9 past releases (Go 1.10, 2018-02-16 to 1.18, 2022-03-15) do not
-contain any changes to the language.
+contain *any ... changes* to the language.

-The single biggest change to the language is the addition of generic types in
+The single biggest change to the language is the addition of [generic
-Go 1.18.
-All other changes have been small enhancements (like number literals,
+types](https://en.wikipedia.org/wiki/Generic_programming) in Go 1.18.
+All other
+changes have been small enhancements (like number literals, changes in
-changes in `unsafe`, ...).
+`unsafe`, ...).

 ## So, what changed?